Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • free plan

-• from 895 rubles per month per user
+• from 895 rubles per month for one user

-• there are discounts for paying for several months
+• There are discounts if you pay for several months

 One of the first free password managers.
-Has an open source code.
+It is open source.
 Compatible with almost all browsers and operating systems.
-Perfect for personal use.
-AES-256 encryption.
+Perfect for individual use.
+Encryption using AES-256 algorithm.
 Used to store and generate passwords.
 It has a number of ready-made plugins: for encryption, synchronization, generation of easy-to-remember passwords.

-A multi-pass key conversion is used.
+Multi-pass key transformation is used.
 This is a reliable resource for storing passwords.
-Syncs with Dropbox.
-All records are copied, categorized, search by records is possible.
+Syncs using Dropbox.
+All records are copied, distributed into categories, and searches by records are possible.

 • Reliability